pocket-id/website/docs/guides/proxy-services.md

 			crypto default token lifetime 3600 # Seconds until you have to re-authenticate enable identity provider generic
 			cookie insecure off # Set to "on" if you're not using HTTPS
+			# cookie domain service.example.com - If using mutiple clients/portals you have to set the cookie domain for each one so they do not conflict when trying to refresh the session.

 			transform user {
 				match realm generic